pinguinpfleger/ASWX1-FW-MOD/README.md

 The gcode command to reset the firmware to the hardcoded defaults is `M502`,
 followed by `M500` to save these default setting to EEPROM.
 After that you can restore your settings from your `M503`-Backup e.g. `M92 X80.12 Y80.12 Z399.78 E420.00`
-Save again by `M500` and finally reload all stored data from Eeprom by `M501`
+Save again by `M500` and finally reload all stored data from EEPROM by `M501`

 You can execute the gcode commands using a terminal program like Arduino-IDE, [Pronterface](https://www.pronterface.com/)) or using the Terminal Tab in Octoprint.